Frequently asked questions

 - Other issues

-Our youth justice teams’ offer knowledge and experience that can support young people who have come into contact with us whatever the reasons.
-However, we don’t claim to have all the solutions to youth offending.
+Our youth justice teams’ offer knowledge and experience that can support children who have come into contact with us whatever the reasons.
+However, we don’t claim to have all the solutions to why children commit offences.

-We work together with different agencies, charities, and professions to support the needs of each young person we are in contact with and their family.
+We work together with different agencies, charities, and professions to support the needs of each child we are in contact with and their family.

-By having this approach and working together, we want to make Suffolk a safer place and improve the life opportunities for young people we work with, helping them live a life free from offending.
+By having this approach and working together, we want to make Suffolk a safer place and improve the life opportunities for children we work with, helping them live a life free from offending.

 For more information please see 'what we do'.